 Quick tip - Carry your own bags on your trips to the farmer’s market as you won’t always find them there.
-And since you’ve decided to make healthy, eco-friendly choices by buying local and organic, try and ditch single-use plastic bags for reusable farmers market bags to take with you on your shopping trips.
+And since you’ve decided to make healthy, eco-friendly choices by buying local and organic, try and ditch single-use plastic bags for reusable mesh shopping bags or farmers market bags to take with you on your shopping trips.

 25 Local and Organic Things to Buy at a Farmers Market

 Next to only potatoes in consumption, tomatoes are produced abundantly and in a great variety across the United States.
 While in California, fresh tomatoes can be found all year round except in winters, everywhere else, they are generally grown in the warmer months with no chances of frost.